ietf/id-guidelines/README.md

-indicate its intended status, if it were to be published as an RFC, by setting the `status` attribute of the `seriesInfo` XML element (see [RFC 7322](https://rfc-editor.org/info/rfc7322)) or by placing the words “Intended status: \<status>” on the left side of the headers in the first page if preparing a plaintext submission.
+indicate its intended status, if it were to be published as an RFC, by setting the `status` attribute of the `seriesInfo` XML element (see [RFC 7322](https://rfc-editor.org/info/rfc7322)) or by placing the words "Intended status: \<status>" on the left side of the headers in the first page if preparing a plaintext submission.

 #### Use of BCP 14 Terms